daveleroy/SublimeDebugger/README.md

 # Getting started
 ![Image of GUI](https://raw.githubusercontent.com/daveleroy/sublime_db/master/images/screenshots/basic.png)

+- Opening the debug panel
-Run Debugger: Open from the command palette
+  - from the command palette `Debugger: Open`
-Add breakpoints by double tapping on the gutter.
-Hover over the breakpoint to edit it.
+- Add breakpoints by double tapping on the gutter.
+  - Hover over the breakpoint to edit it

 # Installing